S-E-Team-3-Proton/Team-3-Photon/README.md

 # Team-3-Proton
 # Repository made by Nathan Fuhrman
-# Branch By Thomas, somebody needs to do sockets
+# Branch By Thomas, somebody needs to do sockets & server stufffff
 # Note 1: We increased the allotted VB memory to 8 GB